Uttarayan002/Uttarayan002/README.md

-###  Hi, I'm Uttarayan.
+# Uttarayan Haldar
 **Data Science | Insight-Driven Problem Solver with Business Context**

-Welcome to my GitHub !

-## About
-Well as you can see from my profile, I'm a computer science graduate passionate about translating raw data into business insights.
-Currently focus in Deep Learning and Reinforcement Learning with hands- on projects.
+Well as you can see from my profile, I'm passionate about translating raw data into business insights.
+Currently focus in Deep Learning and Reinforcement Learning with hands-on projects.
 I solve business problems through data, systems thinking, and experimentation.
-My work spans from analyzing case studies and Key performance indicators to building machine learning models that provide values for decisions.
-I approach problems with a mix of technical skill and business sense,  aiming not just for accuracy, but for impact.
+My work spans from analyzing case studies to building Key performance indicators and machine learning models that provide values for decisions making.
+I approach problems with a mix of  business sense and technical skill,  aiming not just for accuracy, but for impact and values.
 I love transforming data into decisions.

  ### ***I believe in continuous learning, fast iteration, and contributing to data-driven business growth.***

 **Let's Connect.**

-## Tools & Technologies
+## Here are the tools, libraries, technologies and frameworks I've worked with:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 [![Pandas](https://img.shields.io/badge/Pandas-150458?logo=pandas&logoColor=fff)](#)
 [![NumPy](https://img.shields.io/badge/NumPy-4DABCF?logo=numpy&logoColor=fff)](#)